By Rick Steves

-Stop by the city's basilica.
-This 200-foot-long and 100-foot-high building is the largest intact Roman structure outside of Rome.
-Imagine this hall of justice in ancient times: decorated with golden mosaics, rich marble, colorful stucco, and busts of Constantine and his family filling the niches.
+The city's basilica, at 200 feet long and 100 feet high, is the largest intact Roman structure outside of Rome.
+I like to imagine this hall of justice in ancient times: decorated with golden mosaics, rich marble, colorful stucco, and busts of Constantine and his family filling the niches.
 The emperor sat in majesty under a canopy on his altarlike throne.

 Nearby is the town's archaeological museum, clearly Trier's top museum, with arguably the best collection of Roman art in Germany.
 The museum tells the town's story from prehistoric times to today.
 The best pieces are all from the Roman period, including funeral art, mosaics, coins, and a fine model of Roman Trier.